 If you’re currently undergoing some mortgage, then it might be a great idea to show them the paperwork and the money you’ve borrowed and how you’re paying it back.
 This is the most practical way you can bring up this idea.

 Monopoly is one of the smartest financial board games ever to exist.
-You can use it both to play with your kids and have a deep conversation about how mortgages can help you build better opportunities if thought through.
+You can use it both to play with your kids and have a conversation about how mortgages can help you build better opportunities if thought through.

 Mortgages are usually a part of every household and parents should thoroughly explain to kids as well.
 Take your time and make sure to teach them the value of money.
 Don’t forget to add how borrowing money can sometimes do more good than harm.